edgedb/edgedb-go/rstdocs/types.rst

 *type* MultiRangeDateTime
 -------------------------

-MultiRangeDateTime is a type alias for multi range of RangeDateTime values.
+MultiRangeDateTime is a type alias for a slice of RangeDateTime values.

 .. code-block:: go